List of Linux Environment Variables and How to Set Them

 What Are Linux Environment Variables?

-Environment variables are the variables defined in a particular environment.
+Environment variables are defined in a particular environment (usually at the OS level).

 On the other hand, local variables are restricted and accessible from within the shell in which they’re created and initialized.